Your Cart is empty

 It was the first major concert at Shea Stadium after the last performance of The Beatles in 1966 and it proved to be one of the last performances for Janis Joplin who died only two months later, as well as a reunion and last performance with her former band, Big Brother & the Holding Company.

 When the concert was first announced, Janis was not scheduled to perform, but Big Brother was on the bill.
 She was in NYC to do two appearances on Dick Cavett's television show with her new band Full Tilt Boogie and decided to perform with her former band while at Shea.
 During the August 3rd appearance with Cavett, she announced her intention to play at the Festival, spoke of the show and described the concert as being produced by Peter Yarrow (of the singing group Peter, Paul & Mary).
 During the concert, Joplin sang a duet of "What the World Needs Now" with Dionne Warwick which sounds lovely.

 Peter Yarrow was by then a well-known peace advocate, and together with Phil Friedmann (an Amherst graduate who worked in the campaign for the Democratic nomination of Senator Eugene McCarthy for President) they produced the Summer Festival after their huge success of the Winter Festival for Peace at Madison Square Garden in January 28, 1970.

 The importance of these concerts were manifold.
-First, unlike the for-profit Woodstock Music & Arts Fair that became increasingly political as it unfolded, the Festivals for Peace were the first large venue U.S. events which were produced with the sole intention of fundraising for political, and specifically anti-war, purposes: not unusual later but not seen on any scale prior to 1970.
+First, unlike the for-profit Woodstock Music & Arts Fair that became increasingly political as it unfolded, the Festivals for Peace were the first large venue U.S. music events which were produced with the sole intention of fundraising for political, and specifically anti-war, purposes: not unusual later but not seen on any scale prior to 1970.